metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ## Problems

-Since the designer doesn't code ...
+Since the designer doesn't code / doesn't consult with a developer ...

 > The designer doesn't knows content cannot be get in a responsive way only _displayed_ in a responsive way.